Chiru9604/kasparro-ai-agentic-content-generation-system-Chiranjeevi-Srinivas-Ravichandran/README.md

     *   **Benefit**: Modular code, easier debugging, and the ability to upgrade specific agents without breaking the entire pipeline.

 2.  **Structured Data First**:
     *   **Reasoning**: LLMs can be unpredictable.
-By enforcing strict JSON input/output schemas and using Python `dataclasses`, we ensure type safety and data integrity throughout the pipeline.
+By enforcing strict JSON input/output schemas and using **Pydantic models**, we ensure type safety and data integrity throughout the pipeline.
     *   **Benefit**: The output is machine-readable and ready for direct integration into frontend applications or databases.

 3.  **High-Performance Inference (Groq)**: